It is her solid experience, talent,

 fan.
 In

-addition to her extensive work in film and television, she also has twenty
+addition to her extensive work in film and television, she also has over thirty

 years’ experience

 in theatre.
-And Brown has traveled the world teaching popular theatrical combat
+And Brown has traveled the world teaching theatrical combat

 as Director of Theatrical Combat at Beverly